 The SEIC rocks have well-preserved igneous textures, but major and accessory minerals are frequently replaced by parageneses indicative of alteration and low-grade metamorphism.
-Grain size and colour index can vary considerably, ranging from fine-grained melanogabbros to coarser-grained, rarely pegmatoidal monzonites and monzosyenites.
+Grain size and color index can vary considerably, ranging from fine-grained melanogabbros to coarser-grained rarely pegmatoidal monzonites and monzosyenites.
 Plagioclase is always completely altered to albite.
 Many samples also contain large amounts of K-feldspar.
 In the less potassic samples, K-feldspar is concentrated in interstitial areas or leucocratic pockets, often together with accessory minerals.
-Minor quartz is often present in baddeleyite-bearing and baddeleyite-free rocks, but usually in secondary pockets and veins.
-Clinopyroxene is replaced by chlorite to a variable extent, often forming pseudomorphs.
-Some samples have essentially unaltered clinopyroxene, but also contain chlorite pseudomorphs.
-Ilmenite is largely replaced by titanite ± rutile ± magnetite.
-Other common secondary minerals are calcite, epidote, prehnite and/or pumpellyite, and accessory sulphides (pyrite, chalcopyrite, galena, sphalerite).
+Minor quartz is often present in baddeleyite-bearing and baddeleyite-free rocks but usually in secondary pockets and veins.
+Clinopyroxene is replaced by chlorite to a variable extent, often as pseudomorphs.
+Some samples have essentially unaltered clinopyroxene but also contain chlorite pseudomorphs.
+Ilmenite is largely replaced by titanite $\pm$ rutile ± magnetite.
+Other common secondary minerals are calcite, epidote, prehnite and/or pumpellyite, as well as accessory sulfides (pyrite, chalcopyrite, galena, sphalerite).
 Apatite is ubiquitous.

 All samples contain Zr-bearing accessory phases.
-Baddeleyite occurs in many samples, usually as $<20 \mu m$ long, lath-shaped euhedral crystals.
-Crystals $20-80 \mu m$ in length occasionally occur in some samples, and FP6D is the only sample with large

-(50-200 μm) baddeleyite crystals (Figure 3b-d).
+Baddeleyite occurs in many samples, usually as < 20 μm long, lathshaped euhedral crystals.
+Crystals 20-80 μm in length occasionally occur in some samples, and FP6D is the only sample with large (50-200 μm) baddeleyite crystals (Fig. 3bd).
 SEIC baddeleyite is commonly intergrown with zircon, forming a variety of textures.
-The most common case is that baddelevite crystals contain zircon domains mostly at their rim, but commonly penetrating into the core.
-This largely pseudomorphic replacement texture is accompanied by feather-like zircon coronas around the crystal (e.g., Figure 4d).
-Baddelevite preservation tends to be better if the rock is less altered, but also if crystals are large, as the presence of rather modest zircon overgrowths in the strongly altered monzonite FP6D indicates.
-Baddelevite inclusions in K-feldspar usually lack zircon intergrowths.
-In samples FP1F and FP1I, clusters of baddelevite needles are enclosed by zircon crystals (Figure 3a).
-The enclosing zircon is sometimes almost euhedral, but often with feather-like zircon overgrowths.
-A special feature we identified in FP12A is that some baddelevite crystals have zircon inclusions up to 3 μm wide and at most 12 μm long (Figure 4f-k).
-Secondary zircon overgrowth on the enclosing baddelevite was rarely observed.
-Besides that, FP12A contains prismatic euhedral baddelevite crystals essentially free of zircon, but with a notch on one prism plane that penetrates into the crystal's core (Figure 4e, 1).
-Zircon crystals without baddeleyite intergrowth are sometimes present also in baddelevite-bearing rocks.
+The most common case is that baddeleyite crystals contain zircon domains mostly at their rim but commonly penetrating into the core.
+This largely pseudomorphic replacement texture is accompanied by feather-like zircon coronas around the crystal (e.g., Fig. 4d).
+Baddeleyite preservation tends to be better if the rock is less altered but also if crystals are large, as the presence of rather modest zircon overgrowths in the strongly altered monzonite FP6D indicates.
+Baddeleyite inclusions in K-feldspar usually lack zircon intergrowths.
+In samples FP1F and FP1I, clusters of baddeleyite needles are enclosed by zircon crystals (Fig. 3a).
+The enclosing zircon is sometimes almost euhedral but often with feather-like zircon overgrowths.
+A special feature we identified in FP12A is that some baddeleyite crystals have zircon inclusions up to 3 μm wide and at most 12 μm long (Fig. 4f-k).
+Secondary zircon overgrowth on the enclosing baddeleyite was rarely observed.
+Besides that, FP12A contains prismatic euhedral baddeleyite crystals essentially free of zircon but with a notch on one prism plane that penetrates into the crystal's core (Fig. 4e, 1).
+Zircon crystals without baddeleyite intergrowth are sometimes present also in baddeleyite-bearing rocks.
 Some of these crystals have an amoeboid surface and a scarred interior.
-Baddelevite-free rocks are often either melanocratic or rich in quartz.
-They contain zircon as the only Zr-bearing mineral, forming euhedral (< 20 μm) or anhedral (≤ 50 μm) crystals.
-Only one sample (FP7G) contains zirconolite CaZrTi2O7 (all mineral formulae given as stochiometric end-members from Anthony et al., 2001) and rare pyrochlore (Ca,Na)2Nb2O6(OH,F) in addition to baddeleyite and zircon.
-Zirconolite occurs mainly in the vicinity of baddelevite crystals of similar size and form (Figure 3f).
-It sometimes has an altered appearance and/or significant Si contents.
-In rare cases it is partly replaced by titanite + zircon (Figure 3g).
+Baddeleyitefree rocks are often either melanocratic or rich in quartz.
+They contain zircon as the only Zr-bearing mineral, forming